vijaykr011/Weather_App/README.md

 ## Installation

-- After download or clone run `yarn install` to install all the dependencies.
+- After download or clone run `npm install` to install all the dependencies.